albill/albill.github.com/_posts/2003-07-19-artificial-languages.markdown

 ---
+author: admin
+date: '2003-07-19 16:32:00'
 layout: post
+slug: artificial-languages
+status: publish
 title: Artificial Languages
-published: true
-meta:
-  ljID: "2502"
-tags:
+wordpress_id: '1640'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 The topic of artificial languages came up recently in an LJ discussion.
 Neal Stepheonson had a cipher on the website for his new book, <b>Quicksilver</b>, in John Wilkin&apos;s artificial language from the 1600s.
 I found an article online about it by Borges.